tomas/needle/README.md

 - `headers`     : Object containing custom HTTP headers for request.
 Overrides defaults described below.
  - `auth`        : Determines what to do with provided username/password.
 Options are `auto`, `digest` or `basic` (default). `auto` will detect the type of authentication depending on the response headers.
  - `json`        : When `true`, sets content type to `application/json` and sends request body as JSON string, instead of a query string.
+ - `stream_length`: When sending streams, this lets you manually set the Content-Length header --if the stream's bytecount is known beforehand--, preventing ECONNRESET (socket hang up) errors on some servers that misbehave when receiving payloads of unknown size.
+Set it to `0` and Needle will get and set the stream's length for you, or leave empty for the default behaviour, which is no Content-Length header for stream payloads.

 Response options
 ----------------